aryandev-sri/aryandev-sri/README.md

 I am a passionate **Software Engineer** dedicated to building scalable web applications and uncovering meaningful patterns through **Data Analytics**.
 I enjoy bridging the gap between robust back-end logic and intuitive, data-driven user experiences.

 * 🎓 **Recent Graduate** from Vellore Institute of Technology (VIT), Bhopal.
-* 💡 **Currently focused on**: Mastering the MERN stack and deep-diving into Predictive Analytics.
+* 💡 **Currently focused on**: Mastering the JAVA and had a knowledege of Predictive Analytics.
 * 🎯 **Goal**: To build impactful software that leverages data to solve real-world problems.

 ###